shansekai/node-whatsapp-bot/README.md

-# node-whatsapp-sticker-bot
+# node-whatsapp-bot

-Simple whatsapp bot for creating stickers from images sent or quoted from chat or groups
+Simple whatsapp bot for making stickers from images, and some other small features

 ## Things needed